envyen/docs/about.md

 # About envyen

 <p style='text-align: justify;'>
 A notebook for the things and technologies I found interesting.
-Published in hope that these might help someone sometime.
+Shared in hope that these might help someone sometime.

 <H2>I'm Naveen </H2>